 Another advantage of these sites is that you can return to them later and complete more tasks when your toddlers are sound asleep for the night!

-Here are a couple the websites that I’ve found helpful for those days where I have less than an hour to spare.
+Here are a couple of the websites that I’ve found helpful for those days where I have less than an hour to spare.

 - Copify: A copywriting service that posts writing jobs throughout the day.
 Pay varies, depending on the project.